salt-formulas/salt-formula-linux/README.rst

                priority: 900
                package: '*'

-.. note:: For old ubuntu releases (<xenial)
+.. note:: For old Ubuntu releases (<xenial)
           extra packages for apt transport, like ``apt-transport-https`` may be required to be installed manually.
-          (Chicken-eggs problem: we need to install packages to reach repo from where they should be installed) Otherwise, you still can try 'fortune' and install prereq.packages before any repo configuration, using list of requires in map.jinja.
+          (Chicken-eggs issue: we need to install packages to reach repo from where they should be installed) Otherwise, you still can try 'fortune' and install prereq.packages before any repo configuration, using list of requires in map.jinja.

-Disabling any prerequirment packages installation:
+Disabling any prerequisite packages installation:

 You can simply drop any package pre-installation (before system.linux.repo will be processed) via cluster lvl: